alexanderafrica365/format_etask/README.md

-# eTask topics format 3.8.0
+# eTask topics format 3.6.4

 **eTask topics format** is based on the topics format and **includes grading table** (above or below the course sections) with aditional functionality such as a highlighting of grading values, grade to pass settings, motivational progress bars and much more.

 ![eTask_mdl_36](https://bitbucket.org/repo/obeE8n/images/829736702-eTask_mdl_36.png)

+## Changelog

+- Old configuration compatibility removed (no longer needed).

 ## Installation